klmnden/azure-docs.tr-tr/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 Tüm gerekli kaynakları dağıtmak için Github'da hızlı başlangıç şablonlarından birini kullanabilirsiniz. Şablonu, sanal makineler, yük dengeleyici, kullanılabilirlik vb. kümesi dağıtır. Şablonu dağıtmak için aşağıdaki adımları izleyin:

-1. Açık [ASCS/SCS çoklu SID şablon] [ template-multisid-xscs] veya [şablon yakınsanmış] [ template-converged] Azure portalında.
+1. Açık [ASCS/SCS çoklu SID şablon][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   Yakınsanmış şablonu ayrıca bir veritabanı (örneğin, Microsoft SQL Server veya SAP HANA) için Yük Dengeleme kuralları oluşturur ancak ASCS/SCS şablon Ağıranlar (yalnızca Linux) örnekleri ve SAP NetWeaver ASCS/SCS için yalnızca Yük Dengeleme kuralları oluşturur.
-SAP NetWeaver tabanlı sistem yüklemeyi planladığınız ve ayrıca istiyorsanız aynı makinelerde veritabanını yüklemek kullanın [şablon yakınsanmış][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Aşağıdaki parametreleri girin
    1. Kaynak ön eki (ASCS/SCS çoklu SID şablonu)
       Kullanmak istediğiniz ön eki girin.
 Değeri, dağıtılan kaynaklar için önek olarak kullanılır.